Scoring Algorithm

 Different HTML tags have different inherent scores, reflecting their likelihood of containing content:

-| Tag | Score | Rationale |
+| Tag | Typical Bias | Rationale |

 |---|---|---|

-<article> | +10 | Semantic article container |
+<article> | Positive | Semantic article container |

-<section> | +8 | Logical content section |
+<section> | Positive | Logical content section |

-<div> | +5 | Generic container, often used for content |
+<div> | Positive | Generic container, often used for content |

-<blockquote> | +3 | Quoted content |
+<blockquote> | Slightly positive | Quoted content |

-<pre> | 0 | Preformatted text, neutral |
+<pre> | Neutral | Preformatted text |

-<header> | -5 | Header, not main content |
+<header> | Negative | Header, not main content |

-<footer> | -5 | Footer, not main content |
+<footer> | Negative | Footer, not main content |

-<nav> | -5 | Navigation |
+<nav> | Negative | Navigation |

-<form> | -3 | Forms, not content |
+<form> | Negative | Forms, not content |

 Class/ID Weight

-Class and ID attributes strongly indicate element purpose:
+Class and ID attributes strongly indicate element purpose.

 Examples: